 This blog post first appeared on OVUM Live

-Ahead of Ovum’s 6th Annual Business Process Management Forum, we gathered the thoughts of James G Smith, Head of Process & Systems Improvement, Birkbeck, University of London and Tomasz Jasinkiewicz, Account Director, Bizagi.
+Ahead of Ovum’s sixth Annual Business Process Management Forum, we gathered the thoughts of James G Smith, Head of Process & Systems Improvement, Birkbeck University of London and Tomasz Jasinkiewicz, Account Director, Bizagi.

-Ovum: BPM Mantras – please share with us with your favourite BPM or work adage?
+Ovum: DPA Mantras – please share with us with your favourite DPA or work adage?

 James Smith: There’s no such thing as an IT project!

-Ovum: What is your job function with regard to BPM, and what are you most looking forward to at the event?
+Ovum: What is your job function with regard to DPA, and what are you most looking forward to at the event?